MikeTaylor/palaeo-vo/vo-manuscript.md

 ### 3. Neural canal is horizontal

 An alternative to this method is to fix the orientation of the neural canal as "horizontal", as shown in Figure E.B.
-For a given verteba, this can yield _extremely_ different results from method 2, as seen in the contrast between the two orientations shown of the _Haplocanthosaurus_ caudal in parts A and B of Figure E. It can also be seen that the giraffe C7 in figure F and the Komodo dragon caudal in Figure G.A, both which are here depicted with the neural canal close to horizontal, would be oriented very differently according to method 2.
+For a given vertebra, this can yield _extremely_ different results from method 2, as seen in the contrast between the two orientations shown of the _Haplocanthosaurus_ caudal in parts A and B of Figure E. It can also be seen that the giraffe C7 in figure F and the Komodo dragon caudal in Figure G.A, both which are here depicted with the neural canal close to horizontal, would be oriented very differently according to method 2.

 However, this method, too, is subject to some ambiguity.